bids-standard/bids-specification/src/04-modality-specific-files/05-task-events.md

 }
 ```

-For multi-echo files events.tsv file is applicable to all echos of particular
+For multi-echo files, the `*_events.tsv` file is applicable to all echos of particular
 run:

 ```Text